veer66/veer66.github.io/_posts/2017/2017-06-04-thai-word-break-in-various-programming-languages.md

 So @iporsut and me wrote some programs in different programming languages and tried to optimize them.

-I conducted a experiment on my laptop computer, which has Intel® Core™ i3-4030U CPU @ 1.90GHz × 4, on a 20MB Thai text corpus.
+I conducted the experiment on my laptop computer, which has Intel® Core™ i3-4030U CPU @ 1.90GHz × 4, on a 20MB Thai text corpus.

 | Lang | 1 (seconds) | 2 (seconds) | 3 (seconds) | AVG (seconds) |
 |------|---|---|---|-----|